byui-cit/learning-modules/modules/general/team-work/index.md

 2. Tracking and assigning tasks:

    [Trello](https://trello.com/): I'm a big fan of Trello for tracking tasks.
 This is another free tool that you should take advantage of in your groups.
 Create a board with a minimum of the following lists: Backlog, Defects, Doing, and Done, then invite all the members of your group to the board.
+Other options could be Jira or even Github Issues.

    ![Example of a Trello board](../../../img/trello-example.jpg) Example of a Trello project board.

    At the beginning of the project the group's first job is to get together and fill out the Backlog list.
 This initial list building REALLY needs to be done synchronously (an 'all hands on deck' meeting).
 Every single task should be broken into as small of pieces as makes sense, and entered in there.
-(A good benchmark is that most tasks should take less than 30 minutes to complete.)
+A good benchmark is that most tasks should take less than 30 minutes to complete.
+If you end up with any cards that you think will take longer than 30 minutes...split them up.

    Anytime someone thinks of something else that needs to be done it should immediately be added to the backlog list.